ermondel/react-streams/README.md

 3. Click on the newly created scene and in the `Sources` section add `Screen Capture (XSHM)` and `Audio Input Capture`.
 4. Click the `Settings` button, select the `Stream` item and enter the `stream key` (previously saved 9), save the settings.
 5. Click the `Start Streaming` button.
-6. Return to the browser (`http://localhost:3000/streams/9`) and click the play button in the video player.
+6. Return to the browser (`http://localhost:3000/`), select your stream in the list and click on it.
+7. Click the play button in the video player.
-7. Watch the stream.
+8. Watch the stream.
-8. ...
+9. ...
-9. In OBS Studio, click the `Stop Streaming` button.
+10. In OBS Studio click the `Stop Streaming` button.
-10. Return to the browser and click on the `All streams` link to display the list of streams, or sign out and close the browser.
+11. Return to the browser and click the `All streams` link to display the list of streams, or sign out and close the browser.

 ### Technologies